 Love in the Time of Cholera, Gabriel Garcia Marquez

 Memoirs of Cleopatra, Margaret George

 No need to ask me again tomorrow.
 These won’t change.

-Book Giveaway: The Divining Wand is giving away two copies of Between Friends in a random drawing of all comments left on this post.
+Book Giveaway: The Divining Wand is giving away two copies of Between Friends in a random drawing of all comments What is acyclovir.
 The deadline is tonight at 7:00 p.m.
 EDT with the winners to be announced here in tomorrow’s post.
 If you enter, please return tomorrow to possibly claim your book.